 What is dramatic about the characters in The Seagull is not what we see them do, but what we hear them say and how they change forever because of what they decide to say or cannot say to each other.
 Treplev takes a huge leap of faith in Act Four when he professes his undying love for Nina to her even though she still loves Trigorin.
-He expresses how he feels which is something he could not do when we saw him in the previous act, two years ago and he could not do when he saw her at her failed performances over the two years since.
+He expresses how he feels which is something he could not do when we saw him in the previous act, two years ago, and he could not do when he saw her at her failed performances over the two years since.
 Our heart goes out to Treplev who takes a risk because we know how hard it has been for him to suffer through Nina's affair with Trigorin.
 When Nina turns Treplev down it becomes a dramatic moment to the audience because we know about the major events that occurred beforehand that led up to this moment.
 We know how badly Trigorin treated Nina and how much Treplev loves her and therefore, how hard a blow this will be to Treplev.
 This informs the audience minutes later when we hear Treplev's gun shot.
 The sound becomes meaningful to us because we understand why he killed himself.
 The suicide becomes about his character's inner thoughts, not a spectacle onstage.
 In this way, we as an audience can think about Treplev's life—his mistakes and struggles and compare them to our own lives without focusing on how well an actor is dying or bleeding onstage.

 Is Arkadina a sympathetic character?
 Why or why not?

-Arkadina can be a sympathetic character, but she is not entirely so and in fact, leans more towards an unsympathetic definition.
-Very few, if any Chekhovian characters, except perhaps Natasha in The Three Sister is entirely unsympathetic.
+Arkadina can be a sympathetic character, but she is not entirely so and in fact, leans more toward an unsympathetic definition.
+Very few, if any Chekhovian characters, except perhaps Natasha in The Three Sisters is entirely unsympathetic.
 Chekhov chooses not to place judgment on his characters.
-Instead of depicting them as evil vs. good etc., he presents several different ways people may handle themselves in the same situation and allows the audience to decide for themselves what they think of the characters' actions.
-Arkadina can be described as vain, selfish, competitive, an egoist.
+Instead of depicting them as evil vs. good, he presents several different ways people may handle themselves in the same situation and allows the audience to decide for themselves what they think of the characters' actions.
+Arkadina can be described as vain, selfish, competitive, and an egoist.
 She loves being the center of attention at the expense of her son's self-confidence.
 She ruins his play and has little sense of how hard he worked on it or how important the production was to Treplev.
 Arkadina is miserly, tipping the workers on the estate only one ruble to share between them.
 Though she later admits to having money, when Sorin asks her to lend money to Treplev and later, when Treplev asks her to lend Sorin money, she refuses, lying about her finances, claiming she does not have any money.

 Arkadina is a jealous character.
 She does not want Treplev to outshine her and does not want anyone to compliment Nina excessively, the way she desires to be complimented herself.
 However, perhaps she is rightfully jealous in the case of Nina, who does win the desire of her lover, Trigorin.
 Glimpses of Arkadina's goodness expose themselves from time to time for instance when Treplev remembers the time she helped a poor neighbor or when she lovingly wraps Treplev's bandage.
 She reveals a heart when she witnesses her brother Sorin fall sick on the ground and when she begs Trigorin not to leave.
 These moments of compassion and need prevent Arkadina from having entirely unsympathetic characteristics.